Thursday, July 14, 2011

 After finishing up all my birth books, I picked up this book...
 The Complete Book of Christian Parenting & Child Care by Dr. Sears.
 I loved it right away.
 What?!
 A Christian that teaches something other than fear based parenting and crying it out methods?
 This book totally changed my perspective on babies and parenting.
 Dr. Sears coined the phrase "attachment parenting", although mothers and fathers have been practicing the principles of attachment parenting for centuries.
 Needless to say, this started me down the path of thinking that maybe Babywise wasn't the wisest way to parent a baby.
 At least not as a cut and dry method, or a one size fits all program for every baby.

-I still wanted to read Babywisso I could see what all the hype was about and understand where my friends were coming from and what they were being taught by this Gary Ezzo guy.
+I decided I still wanted to read Babywise so I could see what all the hype was about and understand where my friends were coming from and what they were being taught by this Gary Ezzo guy.
 I read it from cover to cover.
 I will admit there are some worthwhile things to learn about in this book, but several other more helpful baby friendly books talk about routine and breastfeeding much more thoroughly and sensitively.
 Most of this book, and the general attitude of Gary Ezzo, rubbed me the wrong way.
 There are several things in this book that I disagree with that I will address in later posts.

-fter reading Babywise I was even more convinced that I did not want to do things this way.
+After reading Babywise I was even more convinced that I did not want to do things this way.
 I wanted to follow my God-given mothering insticts and I wanted to depend on the Spirit to parent my baby, not rules and methods laid out by a man.
 I wanted to model the servant-leadership of Christ to my baby.
 I wanted to seek to put her first as Philippians 2 teaches.
 If I want my baby to see Christ through me and to see what kind of Father God is I have to model that to her.
 I found many of the principles in Babywise to be unbiblical.
 I also found that many issues that are non-biblical Ezzo turned into commands and musts that God never intended or laid out in His word.

 I am so glad that I came across this different way of parenting, this natural, instinctive way of parenting, this attached, bonded style of parenting, this family-centered style of parenting, this gentle, baby sensitive style of parenting.

 I am so glad that the Lord showed me that He is the only One who can show us how to raise kids God's way.
 He is the ultimate authority on parenting, and it is on He that I depend on every day to lead me and guide me as I parent my baby girl.
+He created each baby in his/her mother's womb with different temperaments and unique needs, and He is the expert on parenting each baby.
+It is on Him that we should lean on.

-For more on my views of parenting you can check out
+For more on my views of parenting you can check out this post.

 Please stay with me as I go through specific methods and principles that Gary Ezzo teaches that I believe to be medically and biblically inaccurate, and most of all why they didn't/wouldn't have worked for us.
 The rest of the posts I hope to keep much shorter.
 I know I 'm long winded.
 Thanks for reading to the end!

 Please remember as you post comments not to attack one another as mothers but to critique the principles of Babywise, not those that implement various principles he teaches.
-Please give one another grace as we all seek to parent our babies the best way we know how
+Please give one another grace as we all seek to parent our babies the best way we know how.

 Well, what about you?
 What is your story in Why You're Not Babywise, or Why You are Babywise?

-1. Your post was linked in an “Ezzo Week Around the Web” post as part of the 8th Annual Ezzo Week 2011!
+Your post was linked in an “Ezzo Week Around the Web” post as part of the 8th Annual Ezzo Week 2011!
 Here’s the link…

 ReplyDelete